-Mechanical recycling begins with the collection and sorting of PET, PE, and PP plastics by type.
-While this process was once done manually, modern systems now commonly use infrared technology to distinguish between different types of plastics.
-In ANZ, recyclers have embraced the use of infrared scanners to enhance sorting efficiency.
-However, plastic sorting is still manually performed in ASEAN and India without the aid of infrared systems.
+Mechanical recycling starts with the collection and sorting of PET, PE, and PP plastics by type.
+While this process was once done manually, modern systems now rely on infrared technology to distinguish between different types of plastics.
+In ASEAN and India, however, plastic sorting is still performed by hand without the use of infrared systems.
 Meanwhile, in China, some recyclers have adopted advanced methods like material-specific or AI-powered sorting technologies.